De Gea fires back at critics: I'm Man Utd's No.1 & I've been at a very good level for a long time | Goal.com

 De Gea fires back at critics: I'm Man Utd's No.1 & I've been at a very good level for a long time

-David de Gea has no concerns about losing his place as first-choice goalkeeper to Dean Henderson, insisting that he has been at a "very good level" for a number of years.
+David de Gea has no concerns about losing his place as Manchester United's first-choice goalkeeper to Dean Henderson, insisting that he has been at a "very good level" for a number of years.

 The Spaniard has been No.1 at Old Trafford for nine years and while he has enjoyed many successful seasons, he has been prone to mistakes for the last couple of years.